dvaumoron/puzzleweb/README.md

 ## Getting started

-The project [PuzzleWeaver](https://github.com/dvaumoron/puzzleweaver) allows to use PuzzleWeb features with a single binary (it is a modular monolith done with [ServiceWeaver](https://serviceweaver.dev/) and configured with [puzzleweaver.toml](https://github.com/dvaumoron/puzzleweaver/blob/main/puzzleweaver.toml)).
+The project [PuzzleWeaver](https://github.com/dvaumoron/puzzleweaver) allows to use PuzzleWeb features with a single binary (a modular monolith done with [ServiceWeaver](https://serviceweaver.dev/) and configured with [puzzleweaver.toml](https://github.com/dvaumoron/puzzleweaver/blob/main/puzzleweaver.toml)).
 Once installed, you can run it with the command :

     weaver single deploy puzzleweaver.toml